Weining2019/zephyr/samples/wasm_micro_runtime/simple/README.md

 Introduction
 ==============
 This sample builds out both host tools running on the host side, and an application running on the device side.
-The device application consists of iwasm, application library, application manager, timers and sensors support.
+The device application consists of iwasm, application library, application manager and timerssupport.
 The device runs on Zephyr OS and interacts with host tools.

 It demonstrates an end to end scenario, the wasm applications life cycle management and communication programming models.